madebits/madebits.github.io/r/linux-csman.md

 `csman.sh` is the main command to use. `csman.sh` delegates password and key operations to `cskey.sh` (which uses `aes` and `argon2`).
 You may need to use `cskey.sh` directly for advanced key manipulation.
 Running both commands without options lists their command-line arguments, e.g.: `sudo csman.sh` or `sudo cskey.sh`.

-The command-line arguments of these tools are a bit *peculiar* because I thought that it is faster to specify options after the main arguments.
-The command-line arguments follow therefore this general scheme: *command file(s) options*.
+The command-line arguments of these tools are a bit *peculiar* (because I thought that it is faster to specify options after the main arguments).
+The command-line arguments follow the scheme: *command file(s) options*.